khronokernel/khronokernel.github.io/_posts/2022-06-22-VENTURA-DYLD.md

 ---
 layout: post
-title: "macOS Ventura and new dyld shared cache system"
+title: "macOS Ventura and the new dyld shared cache system"
 date: 2022-06-22 7:00:00 -0600
 categories: macOS
 ---

 With the unveiling of macOS Ventura a few weeks ago, Apple did a full clean house on their root volume to try and remove as much bloat in their OS as possible.

-Some of these techniques included removing on-disk kernel extensions, as well as adding more architectural-specific differences with Apple Silicon and Intel Macs.
+Some of these techniques included removing on-disk kernel extensions, as well as adding more architectural-specific differences between Apple Silicon and Intel Macs.

 One of these changes was moving the dyld shared cache off the root volume and inside the Preboot volume.
 This allows for Apple to no longer ship 3 different dyld shared caches, saving the user precious disk space.